jliukai/Dialogflow-V2-template-menu-2-levels/README.md

    - life policy
  - about us

-The 1st level is policy, and the "follow-up" level is the 2nd level.
+The 1st level intent is "policy", and the "follow-up" or 2nd level intent is "home policy".
 In the Dialogflow Agent, you see that I do not use followups.

-Instead, the "policy" intent uses slot-filling to get the policyType(home, travel, life) parameter, send it to the webhook fulfillment, and the code writes a followupEvent to run the other intents.
+Instead, the "policy" intent uses slot-filling to get the policyType(home, travel, life) parameter, send it to the webhook fulfillment, and the code writes a followupEvent to run the specific policyType intent.

-The user can say "hi", "my policy", "about us", "travel policy"... at anytime.
+Using this structure, the user can have multiple methods of getting to the final destination of "travel policy".

 #### How to Install: